OpenTTD/OpenTTD/readme.txt

 as well as other non-compulsory extensions (NewGRFs, AI, heightmaps, scenarios) can be placed in a few different locations:
-	1. The current working directory (from where you started OpenTTD)
+	1. The current working directory (from where you started OpenTTD) For non-Windows operating systems OpenTTD will not scan for files in this directory if it is your personal directory, i.e. "~/", or when it is the root directory, i.e. "/".
 	2. Your personal directory
 		Windows: C:\My Documents (95, 98, ME)
 		         C:\Documents and Settings\<username>\My Documents\OpenTTD (2000, XP)